authelia/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 {{< confkey type="list(string)" required="no" >}}

 A whitelist of audiences this client is allowed to request.
 These audiences were previously automatically granted to all access requests unless specifically requested otherwise.
-The current behaviour is only those requested by the client in the `audience` parameter are granted.
-This behaviour can be tuned using the [requested_audience_mode](#requested_audience_mode).
+The current behavior is only those requested by the client in the `audience` parameter are granted.
+This behavior can be tuned using the [requested_audience_mode](#requested_audience_mode).

 This value does not affect the issued ID Tokens as they are always issued with the client identifier being the audience.